 PEEK is a semi-crystalline polymer and therefore it is used widely in bearing and wear applications and in applications requiring chemical and fatigue resistance.
 My colleague, Geoff Small, talks about why semi-crystalline polymers are more chemically-resistant in one of his blog posts.

-Metal-free distal femur fracture fixation plate made with PEEK-OPTIMA Ultra-Reinforced polymer, a carbon fibre composite from Invibio; The trauma plate shown is not available for distribution or implantation - © Invibio
+Metal-free distal femur fracture fixation plate made with PEEK-OPTIMA Ultra-Reinforced polymer, a carbon fiber composite from Invibio; The trauma plate shown is not available for distribution or implantation - © Invibio

 The influence of temperature control during injection moulding